 “Above the fold” denotes the portion of a Web page that becomes visible in a browser window when the page loads.

-To make it more clearly, you also need to understand “below the fold.”
+To make it more clear, you also need to understand “below the fold.”

 It’s the portion of the web page that needs scrolling for you to see the content.

 So, it’s important for you to keep your placement above the fold because areas below the fold are frequently not seen.